The ‘90s Choker Is Getting A Y2K Makeover This Spring

-Picture this: It’s prom night in 2005, and you’re getting ready to head to the dance in an aqua strapless dress with a draped, asymmetrical skirt.
+Picture this: It’s 2005, and you’re getting ready to head out to a party in an aqua strapless dress with a draped, asymmetrical skirt.
 Your eyeshadow matches the dress, of course, and you look straight in the mirror to add the final touch: an equally bright blue flower choker necklace.
 If this scene makes you feel nostalgic for your youth — or times you never even lived through — the upcoming spring flower choker trend is here to help.

 Y2K trends are nothing new in the 2020s — from micro mini skirts to claw clips to low-rise jeans — iconic pieces from the beginning of the century are back in the fashion spotlight.
 But the flower choker holds a unique place in the macrocosm of the early aughts revival.
 Unlike its ‘90s precursor, the Y2K flower choker had an ultra-feminine edge thanks to its flamboyant floral detail, while still alluding to the punk nature of a choker.
 It was a piece you could wear to the mall or the homecoming dance just the same.